The Exorcist: Believer: Filming

 In February 2022, Burstyn stated that she had completed production for her part in the film.
 Though Green had previously stated that he would begin work on the sequel after completing Halloween Ends (2022), given the actress' age and the risks of the COVID-19 pandemic, the production team worked with Burstyn to make sure they had her part completed for the film.
 Linda Blair, who portrayed Regan MacNeil in the first film, was an "advisor" on set.
 Green stated to Total Film that "I was really lucky to have [Blair] read the script, but she was not interested in a significant role and stepping back into that.
 We brought her in as an advisor because we're dealing with young people, and we want to take them to dangerous places safely".

 On a production budget of $30 million, principal photography began in November 2022, in Atlanta and Savannah, Georgia.
 Burstyn was brought in that month for reshoots.
 In mid-December, production was shut down early for the holidays after Odom had an "unspecified health issue".
 Filming concluded in early March 2023.

 Release

 The Exorcist: Believer was released by Universal Pictures in the United States on October 6, 2023.
 It was previously set for October 13, before being moved up a week earlier to avoid competition with the concert film Taylor Swift: The Eras Tour.

 Home media

 The film was released on digital platforms by Universal Pictures Home Entertainment on October 24, 2023; it also began streaming exclusively on Peacock in the United States on December 1, 2023.
 It was later followed by a Blu-ray, DVD, and 4K UHD release on December 19, 2023.

 Theme park attraction

 In 2025, a haunted house attraction called Universal Horror Unleashed features characters from the film.

 Reception

+"[T]he guy who made those new Halloween sequels is about to make one to my movie, The Exorcist.
+That's right, my signature film is about to be extended by the man who made Pineapple Express.
+I don't want to be around when that happens.
+But if there's a spirit world, and I can come back, I plan to possess David Gordon Green and make his life a living hell."